Jaygles/flexgrid/README.md

 These classes can be applied to offset flex-child elements.
 For example, offsetting a flex-child element with `.flex-offset-3` treats that element as if it comes after another flex-child element with `.flex-width-3`.
 In other words, `.flex-offset-3` is equivalent to `margin-left: 25%;`.

-As always, the four size names can be concatenated:
+The four size names can be concatenated:

 ```
 .flex-offset-2